Indigenous people of the Everglades region: Seminole and Miccosukee

-In 1817, Andrew Jackson invaded Florida to hasten its annexation to the United States in what became the First Seminole War.
+The 1832 Treaty of Payne's Landing (Cession 173) took territory from the Seminole north of Lake Okeechobee.
 After Florida became a U.S. territory, conflicts between settlers and Seminoles increased, causing the Second Seminole War from 1835 to 1842, resulting in almost 4,000 Seminoles throughout Florida being displaced or killed.
 The Seminole Wars pushed the Indians farther south and directly into the Everglades.
-Those who did not flee into the Everglades were relocated to Oklahoma Indian territory.
+Those who did not flee into the Everglades were relocated to Oklahoma Indian Territory.
 The Third Seminole War occurred from 1855 to 1859.
 Over the course of the third conflict, 20 Seminoles were killed and 240 were removed.
 By 1913, Seminoles in the Everglades numbered no more than 325.
 They made their villages in hardwood hammocks, islands of hardwood trees that formed in rivers or pine rockland forests.
 Seminole diets consisted of hominy and coontie roots, fish, turtles, venison, and small game.

 Villages were not large, due to the limited size of hammocks, which on average measured between one and 10 acre.
 In the center of the village was a cook-house, and the largest structure was reserved for eating.
-When the Seminoles lived in northern Florida, they wore animal-skin clothing similar to their Creek predecessors.
+When the Seminoles lived in northern Florida, they wore hide and fur clothing similar to their Muscogee predecessors.
 The heat and humidity of the Everglades influenced their adapting a different style of dress.
 Seminoles replaced their heavier buckskins with clothing of unique calico patchwork designs made of lighter cotton, or silk for more formal occasions.

 The Seminole Wars increased the U.S. military presence in the Everglades, which resulted in the exploration and mapping of many regions that had not previously been recorded.
 The military officers who had done the mapping and charting of the Everglades were approached by Thomas Buckingham Smith in 1848 to consult on the feasibility of draining the region for agricultural use.